Mandatory Arbitration Clauses in Employment Contracts

 Consumer advocates also note that some employers bury employee arbitration clauses deep within the text of long documents that have nothing to do with the topic, leaving employees in the position of signing away the right to take disputes to court without knowing they have given up that right.

 If you need help with a mandatory arbitration clauses in an employment contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.